pfleidi/node-wwwdude/README.md

     make test

+Unfortunately, the tests currently run only on Node >= 0.4, but the client still works on Node 0.2.x.

 TODO:
 -----

-* More configurable redirect following (set max. redirect count)
+* More configurable redirect following (loop detection, ttl support)
+* Fully automatic content parsing based on Content-Type headers
 * Multipart HTTP Uploads
-* setting custom timeout values

 License
 -------